 Is squid a healthy food?

-Squid can be a healthy food choice due to its low fat and high protein content.
+According to Week&, squid can be a healthy food choice due to its low fat and high protein content.
 It is a good source of vitamins and minerals, including Vitamin B12, phosphorus, and magnesium.
-The omega-3 fatty acids it contains are crucial to heart health, brain function, and reducing inflammation in the body.

 However, squid can be high in cholesterol, so it should be consumed in moderation.
 It can also be a source of foodborne illness if not handled or cooked properly.